Micky Van de Ven: Tottenham's top goalscorer has enjoyed impressive season - but Spurs should not be so reliant on a centre-back

 Possession without purpose is very un-Frank-like and owes more to a void of creativity in the team than his own design.
 He has been robbed of both Dejan Kulusevski and James Maddison all season, the two players in the Spurs side most capable of unlocking tight defences and making the most of their other attacking talent.

-Spurs have won just 14 of the 50 games without one or both players starting since the start of 2023/24, and 22 of the 35 where they have - scoring an extra 0.6 goals per game on average.
+Spurs have won just 14 of the 50 games where one or both players have been missing since the start of 2023/24, and 22 of the 35 where both started - scoring an extra 0.6 goals per game on average.
 It's plain to see what could change when they return.

 Xavi Simons was meant to plug the gap but out of necessity is having to learn on the job as he adapts to the physicality and pace of the Premier League, starting five of their six league matches since his arrival and clearly struggling at times with the league's intensity.
 It is easily forgotten the £51.8m summer signing, capped 31 times for the Netherlands, is only 22 years old.

 More will be demanded in time but for the moment, there is enough goodwill to go around with Spurs a tentative third in the Premier League.
-It does not feel like a season built on solid foundations yet, and Frank has had to be creative to replace that creativity.
-But Chelsea, Man Utd, Arsenal and Newcastle in their next five league games will test that pragmatism to its limit.
+This is not a season built on solid foundations, and Frank has had to be creative to replace that creativity.

+That pragmatism has bought him goodwill so far.
+But with Chelsea, Man Utd, Arsenal and Newcastle coming in their next five league games, the biggest tests yet of his adaptability are on their way.

 Watch Tottenham vs Chelsea live on Sky Sports Premier League from 5pm on Saturday, kick-off 5.30pm